advanced-chat/vue-advanced-chat/README.md

 | sendMessageReaction      | `{ roomId, messageId, reaction, remove }`                       | A user clicks on the emoji icon inside a message      |
 | typingMessage            | `{ message, roomId }`                                           | A user is typing a message                            |

+(1) `fetchMessages` is triggered every time a room is opened.
+If the room is opened for the first time, the `options` param will hold `reset: true`

 (1) `fetchMessages` should be a method implementing a pagination system.
 Its purpose is to load older messages of a conversation when the user scroll on top

 (2) `menuActionHandler` is the result of the `menuActions` prop.<br>